-Of all the developments that stimulated the growth of Fort Worth during its first century—beginning with establishment of the Army fort itself, of course, then the cattle drives, the railroads, the Stockyards and packing plants, the oil boom, and the bomber plant/airbase—today the Stockyards and packing plants, although greatly diminished, are the most tangible, the most accessible.
+Of all the developments that stimulated the growth of Fort Worth during its first century—beginning with establishment of the Army fort itself, of course, then the cattle drives, the railroads, the stockyards and packing plants, the oil boom, and the bomber plant/airbase—today the stockyards and packing plants, although reduced to a few relics today, are the most tangible, the most accessible.

 Cowtown, having been first a cattle trail town and then a railroad hub, was a natural location for a stockyards and packing plants.
 And by one estimate, by 1890 there were one million head of cattle within one hundred miles of Fort Worth.